timonoessler/personaGenerator/README.md

 [API_KEY]
 API_KEY:XXX
 ```
+As API key you will need a OpenAI API Key to perform the requests.
 ### Adjust persona Parameter
 Create the files like the examples in ```models/examples_xxx.xxx```
 Adjust the parameters in ```models/dataset_generator.py``` to your requirements.
 The encodings for some values are shown in ```data/example_encodings.csv```.
 The given parameters are: